top of page

 A symbolic photo showing a woman looking at her reflection, representing guilt, shame, and self-perception.

-But you don’t feel the confidence and peace you thought would come with it.
-Instead, you realise your confidence now hides behind new insecurities you didn’t expect.
-You fear waking up tomorrow not looking as perfect as you imagined, and you fall into the trap of never feeling like anything you do to your body, or your face, is ever enough.
-But your mental health is already too far gone to stop.
+But do you feel the confidence and peace you thought would come with it?
+Instead, you realize your confidence now hides behind new insecurities you didn’t expect.
+You fear waking up tomorrow not looking as perfect as you imagined.
+You fall into the trap of never feeling like anything you do to your body or your face is ever enough.
+Your mental health is already too far gone to stop.

-You start to chase the next thing.
+You start chasing the next thing.
 The next diet.
 The next workout.
 The next surgery or procedure.
 The implants, because maybe your breasts have also reduced.
 The next “better.”

-Your life slowly revolves around your appearance — and no matter how close you get to your “ideal,” satisfaction keeps moving further away.
+Your life slowly revolves around your appearance.
+No matter how close you get to your “ideal,” satisfaction keeps moving further away.

 You’ve experienced this yourself.
-And if not, you’ve seen it in others — your favourite actor, musician, reality TV star, or socialite — where even the most beautiful among them keep doing everything the world of cosmetic surgeries and enhancements has to offer.
+If not, you’ve seen it in others — your favorite actor, musician, reality TV star, or socialite.
+Even the most beautiful among them keep doing everything the world of cosmetic surgeries and enhancements has to offer.

-Before, you were unhappy with how your body looked.
+Before, you were unhappy with your body.
 Now, you’re unhappy with how much more you think you should change.

 When Understanding Replaces Punishment